yaaminu/finicky/Readme.md

 ```

 ### Schemas
 A schema is a case-sensitive mapping of field names to their corresponding validators.
-Pyval comes with set
+Pyval comes with a set
 of predefined validators that cover most use cases but you may define custom ones if the inbuilt validators don't work
 for your use case.
 These validators are described in the validators section.

 **Example**
 ```python
 repo_schama = {